ausmartway/terraform-specialcustomer-vault-app-module/README.md

 # terraform-specialcustomer-vault-app-module
-A module that can onboard an Application with a list of environment associated
+A module that can onboard an Application with a list of environment associated.